Arm Knitting went viral some years ago. This knitting is on a massive scale. Instead of knitting needles, you use your

 - Keep knitting from left to right, then right to left until you have about 34-38 rows or until you’re happy with the length.

-- A decent-sized arm knit blanket takes more than one skein of wool.
-To join the ends to continue knitting, tie them together with the least amount of yarn.
+- To join the ends to continue knitting, tie them together with the least amount of yarn.

 - Once you’ve reached your desired length, the last step is to cast off.

 - Knit two stitches from your left arm to your right arm, as you did all until this point.
 Then slip the first stitch over the second.
 This is very similar to casting off with needles.

 - Knit another stitch on your right arm.
 Then slip the previous stitch over the last one.
 Continue until you only have one loop left.